voelv/intraupdate/README.md

 ### Get and save data from Forældreintra to MySql database
 - Run `update.py [db]`

-Optional: [db] is either "test" or "prod"
+Optional: [db] is either "test" or "prod".
-Not supplying argument will use "test"
+Not supplying argument will use "test".
+Example: `Python update.py prod`
+Change database properties in `settings.py`

+### Potential use
+- Build a family dashboard with homework and weekplan data
+- Send alerts by email or other communication platforms

+### Tip
+Create a .bat file and schedule the bat file to update data on a regular basis

 -- voelv@proton.me